Lin00zz00/SingleCooked/README.md

 - Augmented reality cooking instructions for various dishes.
 - Digitally scanned and modeled kitchen environment.
 - Friendly vegetable sprites for guidance and entertainment.
-- Support for a variety of dish recipes.

 ## Version History